isc-projects/bind9/doc/notes/notes-9.18.25.rst

   :any:`max-cache-size` limit being exceeded and has now been fixed.
   :gl:`#4621`

+- The logic for cleaning up cached DNS records whose TTL has expired was tweaked to be more aggressive.
+This change helps with enforcing :any:`max-cache-ttl` and :any:`max-ncache-ttl` in a timely manner.
+  :gl:`#4591`

 - A use-after-free assertion might get triggered when the overmem cache cleaning triggers. :gl:`#4595`